17451k/clade/docs/usage.md

 ```

 Other extensions use *pid graph* to filter *duplicate* commands.
-For example, on macOS executing "*gcc main.c*" command leads to the
+For example, on macOS executing `gcc main.c` command leads to the
 chain of execution of the following commands:

 * /usr/bin/gcc main.c